 Unicorn Children's Foundation Clinic

-The assessment battery administered under the supervision of a licensed psychologist is individualized for each child.
+The assessment battery, administered under the supervision of a licensed psychologist, is individualized for each child.
 A typical assessment battery may include the following: behavioral and/or “Gold Standard” autism diagnostic assessments, developmental assessments to measure the child's current levels of intellectual and developmental functioning, psycho-educational assessments to measure academic and pre-academic achievement, and adaptive behavior assessment to assess the child's competence in meeting independent needs and satisfying the social demands of his/her environment.

 The primary goals of the evaluation are to identify current levels of functioning, facilitate diagnostic decisions, assess developmental skills, and obtain a comprehensive understanding of the child in order to provide individualized recommendations for treatment and service planning.
+Recommendations are explained thoroughly so the family understands the purpose for each recommendation and how to proceed after the evaluation is complete.

 Please complete the confidential parent questionnaire, print a completed copy, and bring it to your first appointment.